 WARNING: NEVER attempt to clean your transducer's nose piece or diaphragm with any object.
 This will dent the sensor diaphragm and cause permanent damage to the transducer.

-Your transducer may be cleaned in accordance with the procedures listed below.
+Your transducer may be cleaned in accordance with the procedures listed in step 4, below.